 - A family history of atherosclerosis, peripheral artery disease

-Two basic noninvasive tests are used to screen and identify PAD including ABI (ankle-brachial-index) and peripheral arterial doppler ultrasound that are done at Heart of Dixie Vein and Vascular Center.
+Two basic noninvasive tests are used to screen and identify PAD, including ABI (ankle-brachial-index) and peripheral arterial doppler ultrasound, which are done at Heart of Dixie Vein and Vascular Center.
 The ABI compares blood pressure measurements in the ankles to the blood pressure in your arms and comes up with an index to tell us the likelihood of having obstructive blood flow through the arteries of the legs.
 The peripheral ultrasound visualizes the arteries and provides blood flow visualization with numbers to assist in determining if there is a blockage.

-The invasive diagnostic imaging to determine the locations and degree of narrowed arteries is a peripheral angiogram.
+A peripheral angiogram is the invasive diagnostic imaging to determine the locations and degree of narrowed arteries.
 This is done in the hospital with an interventional cardiologist specially trained for this procedure.
 It involves contrast and imaging to determine specific locations and degree of stenosis and what needs to be fixed.

-Depending on the severity of symptoms and results from diagnostic testing, a regular walking routine and medications may be enough to improve symptoms. but usually intervention is required to remove the obstruction.
-This is completed at the time of the peripheral angiogram with atherectomy (roto-rooter) and drug coated balloon angioplasty.
+Depending on the severity of symptoms and results from diagnostic testing, a regular walking routine and medications may be enough to improve symptoms.
+Usually, intervention is required to remove the obstruction.
+This is completed at the time of the peripheral angiogram with atherectomy (roto-rooter) and drug-coated balloon angioplasty.
 If the blockages are above the knee, stents may be used.
-If no intervention can be done because of complete occlusions that cannot be opened up, vascular surgery with bypasses is a last option to prevent amputation.
+If no intervention can be done because of complete occlusions that cannot be opened up, vascular surgery with bypasses is the last option to prevent amputation.

-Heart of Dixie Vein and Vascular Center specializes in not only the treatment of PAD but will aggressively help you prevent PAD and diseases of the Heart.
-We will help you and council you on the following to help you prevent vascular disease:
+Heart of Dixie Vein and Vascular Center specializes in not only the treatment of PAD but also aggressively helps you prevent PAD and diseases of the heart.
+We will help you and counsel you on the following to help you prevent vascular disease:

 - Cholesterol and blood pressure management through lifestyle changes and medications when necessary.